-TWA was an airline only back in the day so extending the TWA mark into hotel services is an extension that may not available 18 years after the airline was acquired by American Airlines.
+TWA was an airline only back in the day so extending the its mark into hotel services is an extension that may not available 18 years after the airline was acquired by American Airlines.
 Do you think American Airlines conducted a trademark search and the filed federal trademark applications for the TWA mark for hotel services?
 Click HERE and watch the video to find out.
 Leave a comment and let us know if you got the right answer.

+Apparently there is a finite number of good trademarks, and we are running out of them.
 Two New York University School of Law professors published an article it the Harvard Law Review titled “Are we running out of trademarks?
 An empirical study of trademark depletion and congestion.”
 The authors acknowledge that “[f]irms can obviously coin new words or phrases of ever-increasing length to avoid conflicts with already-registered marks.”
 But then say “it is just as obvious that given the limits of human cognition and communication, incumbent firms using shorter, less complex, more familiar, more easily pronounced, and more evocative marks will enjoy a significant competitive advantage over new firms that must resort to brand names that are less effective along these dimensions and for that reason remain unclaimed.”

 In other words, according to the authors of this article, terms found in a dictionary are “good trademarks” because consumers have some familiarity with the terms.
 Anything else is a bad trademark because the trademark owner needs to expend some effort to help the consumer understand the brand.
 If the authors were talking about domain names, I would agree that there are a finite number of goods domain names because of the nature of how consumers search the Internet.
 But trademarks are an entirely different animal than a domain name.